-A 27 year old male sustained a closed Sanders IV calcaneal fracture after falling ten feet from a ladder.
-The patient presented with fairly significant edema, but there were no fracture blisters and he has a positive wrinkle sign laterally over the hindfoot and ankle.
-Marked bruising is present medially, laterally, plantarly and going up the leg.
-His light touch is intact over the toes.
-He can actively flex and extend the toes.
-His calf is soft and supple.
+A 27-year-old male sustained a closed Sanders IV calcaneal fracture after falling ten feet from a ladder.
+The patient presented with significant edema, but there were no fracture blisters, and the patient has a positive wrinkle sign laterally over the hindfoot and ankle.
+Marked bruising is present medially, laterally, plantarly, and going up the leg.
+The patient's light touch is intact over the toes.
+The patient can actively flex and extend their toes.
+The patient's calf is soft and supple.